 MAP-Pro fuel gas cylinder for the Bernzomatic TS8000 and TS4000.
 These are more expensive, so you can also look at regular propane gas fuel cylinders.

 These mini-propane tanks will work with the TS8000 and TS4000 as a cheaper option than the Bernzomatic branded MAP-Pro cylinders.
-Propane also offers more versatility when it comes to use cases.
+They are also a little wider and serve as a stable base for the Bernzomatic TS8000 & TS4000.
+Furthermore, propane also offers more versatility when it comes to use cases.
+This is my personal go-to choice.

 Butane Gas Fuel Cylinder